umut-enes-akkoyun/umut-enes-akkoyun/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 React.js
 - 🌱 I’m currently learning ...
-Solidity, Django
+Solidity, RUST
 - 💬 Ask me about ...
 Only for job requests
 - 😄 Pronouns: ...
 He/Him